-In the first quarter of 2016, we entered into two interest rate swaps that hedge cash flow risk associated with changes in variable interest rates and that are designated as cash flow hedges for accounting purposes.
-At September 30, 2019, the notional value of these contracts was \$40 million with a remaining weighted-average maturity of 0.8 years.
-At September 30, 2019, the fair value of these interest rates swaps was an asset of \$0.2 million and was included in prepaid expenses on the condensed consolidated balance sheet.
-The effect of these swaps are included in interest expense and were not significant in the first nine months of 2019.
+In the first quarter of 2016, we entered into two interest rate swaps to hedge cash flow risk associated with changes in variable interest rates and that are designated as cash flow hedges for accounting purposes.
+At September 30, 2020, the notional value of these contracts was \$40 million with a remaining weighted-average maturity of 0.3 years.
+At September 30, 2020, the fair value of these interest rates swaps was a liability of \$0.2 million and was included in accrued liabilities on the condensed consolidated balance sheet.
+At December 31, 2019, the fair value of these interest rate swaps was an asset of \$0.2 million and was included in prepaid expenses and other on the condensed consolidated balance sheet.
+The effect of these swaps is included in interest expense and was not significant in the first nine months of 2020 or 2019.

 In the first quarter of 2019, we entered into ten interest rate swaps that hedge cash flow risk associated with changes in variable interest rates and that are designated as cash flow hedges for accounting purposes.
-At September 30, 2019, the notional value of these contracts was \$400 million with a remaining weighted-average maturity of 2.2 years.
-At September 30, 2019, the fair value of these interest rate swaps was a net liability of \$19.3 million, of which \$3.5 million was included in accrued liabilities and \$15.8 million was included in other liabilities on the condensed consolidated balance sheet.
-The effect of these swaps are included in interest expense and were not significant in the first nine months of 2019.
+At September 30, 2020, the notional value of these contracts was \$400 million with a remaining weighted-average maturity of 1.7 years.
+At September 30, 2020, the fair value of these interest rate swaps was a net liability of \$31.8 million, of which \$9.6 million was included in accrued liabilities and \$22.2 million was included in other liabilities on the condensed consolidated balance sheet.
+At December 31, 2019, the fair value of these interest rate swaps was a net liability of \$15.0 million, of which \$3.6 million was included in accrued liabilities and \$11.4 million was included in other liabilities on the condensed consolidated balance sheet.